4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 		- Extract checksum and compare at sender side

 ## Message Authentication Code (MAC)

-An alternative authentication technique involves using a secret key to generate a small fixed-size block of data known as a cryptographic checksum or MAC, appended to the message.
-This technique assumes that two communicating parties (say A and B) share a common secret key (K).
-When A sends a message to B, it calculates the MAC as follows:

 - Similar to FCS
 - A and B share a common secret Key K
 - MAC calculated via C(K,M) and appended to message